JakeAve/generate-password/readme.md

 ## Description

-Synthima is a tiny Typescript library and cli to create random strings suitable to be used as strong passwords.
+Synthima is a tiny Typescript library and CLI to create random strings suitable to be used as strong passwords.
 Synthima wholly relies on `crypto.getRandomValues` rather than `Math.random` to derive values.
 It is completely customizable.